Professor Peter Piot CMG MD PhD DTM FRCP FMedSci

 He has a medical degree from the University of Ghent (1974), and a PhD in Microbiology from the University of Antwerp (1980).
 In 1976 he co-discovered the Ebola virus in Zaire while working at the Institute of Tropical Medicine in Antwerp, Belgium, and led research on HIV/AIDS, sexually transmitted diseases and women's health, mostly in sub-Saharan Africa.
-He was a professor of microbiology, and of public health at the Institute of Tropical Medicine, Antwerp, the Free University of Brussels, and the University of Nairobi, was a Senior Fellow at the University of Washington, a Scholar in Residence at the Ford Foundation, and a Senior Fellow at the Bill and Melinda Gates Foundation.
-He held the chair 2009/2010 "Knowledge against poverty" at the College de France in Paris, and was a visiting professor at the London School of Economics.
+He was a professor of microbiology, and of public health at the Institute of Tropical Medicine, Antwerp, the Free University of Brussels, and the University of Nairobi, was a Senior Fellow at the University of Washington, a Scholar in Residence at the Ford Foundation, and a Senior Fellow at the Bill & Melinda Gates Foundation.
+He held the chair 2009/2010 "Knowledge against poverty" at the College de France in Paris.

 Besides English, he is fluent in French and Dutch (mother tongue).

-Main research areas have been on clinical, microbiological, epidemiological, and public health aspects of sexually transmitted diseases, AIDS, tuberculosis, and women's health in Africa, and, more recently, on the politics of AIDS and global health, including chronic diseases.
+Main research areas have been on clinical, microbiological, epidemiological, and public health aspects of haemorrhagic fevers, sexually transmitted diseases, AIDS, tuberculosis, and women's health in Africa, and, more recently, on policy and politics related to AIDS, Ebola and global health.

 - Health policy